LIPS-scheme/lips/docs/docs/scheme-intro/macros.md

      '(a ...))))
 ```

-This macro use Alist as a pattern and only return the values.
-Note that it doesn't work on varaible that hold the alist only for alist defined inside the code:
+This macro use an alist as a pattern and only return the values.
+Note that it doesn't work on a
+variable that hold the alist only for alist defined inside the code:

 ```scheme
 (values ((foo . "lorem") (bar . "ipsum") (baz . "dolor")))